aminehmida/medots/README.md

     destination: ~/.config/nvim/
 ```

-Or by add multiple entries for you app:
+Or by adding multiple entries for your app:

 ```yaml
 nvim: